About Dennis Publishing

 Change Management is an Ongoing Journey and Company-Wide Effort

 “We spent a lot of time talking at a strategic level with the whole business about what we were trying to achieve.
 If you want people to be engaged, it’s the old adage – it’s about hearts and minds.
-You need to take them on the journey with you,” said Wootton.
+You need to take them on the journey with you,” he said.